Surrogacy Consultant in Australia

 Initial consultation – the intended couple (or person) and surrogate meet with the experts of Surrogacy Consultancy.

 Initial tests and diagnosis – An independent physical and mental health evaluation of the surrogate and the intended parents may be required.

 Counseling – The intended parents, the surrogate, and her partner would be counseled on various aspects related to their tests and diagnosis reports.

 Independent legal counsel – a formal counseling session that also talks about the surrogacy agreement stating that both parties have been instructed on their rights and duties is required.

-Our partner IVF clinics in Australia would then initiate with the IVF process which would further include the embryo transfer procedure.
+Our partner IVF clinics in Australia would then initiate the IVF process which would further include the embryo transfer procedure.